 Dry mouth toothpastes should have at least these two essential ingredients: xylitol and Flouride (unless you have an allergy) to comfort and protect your mouth.
 They will also have a cleaning agent.
 They should NOT have the ingredient SLE (sodium lauryl sulfate) which is very rough and drying on a sensitive mouth.

 The most recommended product (and dry mouth product line) is Biotene.
-Biotene Fresh Mint Flouride Toothpaste on Amazon is a good product and often recommended by dentists.
+Biotene Fresh Mint Flouride Toothpaste is a good product and often recommended by dentists.
 If your drugstore has created their own dry mouth toothpaste, it is likely they copied the active ingredients in Biotene.
 I know CVS has their own product at a great price.
 Take a look at the list of ingredients and compare before you purchase to know what you are getting (and not getting).

 ACT used to make a dry mouth toothpaste I really liked, but I can’t find it.
 However, I found something I like better and is my favorite toothpaste!
 It is SQUIGLE.
 Weird name but good toothpaste.
 Squigle Enamel Saver Toothpaste is not only great for Dry Mouth with its high level of xylitol and no SLE, and it is good for tooth enamel as it has no harsh abrasives.
 It also has Flouride to protect our teeth from carries (or reduce them best as we can).
 I’m a big fan of this product.